16 Things To Do Over Winter Break in the Twin Cities

 Christmas at the Riverview

-Screening classic holiday films White Christmas, Elf, National Lampoon’s Christmas Vacation & A Christmas Story. $4/pp or $2 with non-perishable food donation.
+Screening classic holiday films White Christmas, Elf & It’s a Wonderful Life. $5/pp or $3 with non-perishable food donation.
 Don’t miss the excellent and reasonably-priced popcorn!
 And remember, Tuesday’s the day of the deal when it comes to Twin Cities movie theaters.
 Check our list of discounts at Twin Cities Cheap Flicks.

 Kids at the Castle: Tiny Tomtes & Extraordinary Elves